gguuss/DietyOS/docs/06-tools.md

 * Let's goooooo
 * Life is rad
 * Riddles
+* They're doing their best.
+[1]
+* We're doing our best.
 * You are enough
 * You are smart
 * You have good taste!

+[1]Note: Sometimes it's possible that you are not communicating a need that must be fulfilled when assuming people are doing their best.
+People on the neurodivergent spectrum have a tendency to suffer from the "Theory of mind" problem where they assume that everybody has the same information and knowledge that they have.

 ## Having a bad day?
 These songs could help cheer you up
 * [Caribou - You can do it](https://www.youtube.com/watch?v=VrPVSz3bBq4)